Diest, City of Orange

 The Union of Orange Cities:

 On 31 August 1963, the cities of Breda, Diest, Dillenburg and Orange founded the Union of Orange Cities in Breda.
 The twinning between Orange – the principality of the counts of Nassau – and Breda, where the Nassaus resided for over a century and a half, was the Union's starting point.
-Dillenburg, the oldest residence of the Nassaus, and Diest (where Philip William, the eldest son of William the Silent resided and was buried), also joined the Union.
+Dillenburg, the oldest residence of the Nassaus, and Diest (where Philip William, the eldest son of William the Silent is buried), also joined the Union.

-The lasting testimonies to this 'Dutch' period include the Court of Nassau; city park the 'Warande', the former hunting ground of the princes of Orange Nassau and the 16th century water mill of the princes of Orange Nassau.
+The lasting testimonies to this 'Dutch' period include the Court of Nassau, city park the 'Warande' – the former hunting ground of the princes of Orange Nassau – and the 16th century water mill of the princes of Orange Nassau.
 The presbytery with the gravestone of Philip William, Prince of Orange, can also be visited in Saint Sulpitius Church.
 In addition, an entire section of the City Museum 'De Hofstadt' is dedicated to Orange Nassau.